Afiru21/Development/README.md

 ## Alternative design options
-*These are some alternative design options for the web pages*

-Alternative options :
-- Adobe XD

-### Alternative design option :
-The alternative design option for this is having a  minimalist design,which means  relying  mostly on large images and very short phrases and text.
+The alternative design option I come up for the website  is having a more minimalist design,which means  relying  mostly on large images and very short phrases and text.

 ### Advantages :
 The advantage of this alternative design option is that the website design would be more visually appealing, and will feel more modern compared to my original design.